 Coronavirus (COVID-19): How to Protect Babies and Toddlers

-- social distancing (also called physical distancing)
+- social distancing (also called physical distancing) when necessary

 - washing hands well and often